3 tips to lose fewer points due to net errors

 If the ball hits the net too often, it’s usually because the trajectory is too flat.
 Or too little training, of course 😉

-Our tips are purely about the material and show you what you can do to reduce mesh errors.
+Our tips relate purely to the material and show you what you can do to reduce net faults.

 Tip 1: Choose a table tennis bat with a higher flight curve